- Chief executive rem overview

 Accountability for setting chief executive remuneration

 The approach to setting chief executive remuneration balances the need to maintain public trust and confidence in the public sector and the need to attract and retain chief executives who are motivated by a spirit of service.
 There are a range of reasons why public sector remuneration, particularly at the senior executive level, is and needs to be, lower than the private sector.

 Te Tumu Whakarae mō Te Kawa Mataaho | Public Service Commissioner (the Commissioner) is the employer of secretaries and chief executives of departments and departmental agencies and determines their remuneration, excluding those whose remuneration is set by the Remuneration Authority.

 The Remuneration Authority is responsible for determining the remuneration of some chief executives and Offices of Parliament (including the Commissioner and Te Pou Turuki mō Te Kawa Mataaho | Deputy Public Service Commissioner).

 The Commissioner provides guidance to the Boards of Crown agents and autonomous and independent Crown entities, and Tertiary Education Institutions (TEIs) on chief executive remuneration, which is used by Boards who are the employer of chief executives and are therefore responsible for agreeing the terms and conditions with them.
 These are finalised after the Commissioner gives his consent.

 The chief executive remuneration table below includes the remuneration of the chief executives and acting chief executives for agencies across the public sector.

 To be consistent with a determination by the Ombudsman and in accordance with standard accounting practice, the information is presented to the nearest thousand dollars.

-This is the second six-monthly update.
+This is the third six-monthly update.
 The data has been updated to include:

 - changes to some figures that were previously estimated to reflect actual decisions that have been made.